Abhishek-S-Lal/HackerRank-Javascript-Solutions/README.md

   The problem is to find the rank of a new player after their game, given the scores of players on a leaderboard.

 #### Solution Approach:
-  >  In this problem, we need to first remove the duplicates and sort it in descending order to obtain unique and ranked leaderboard.Initialize a variable j=uniqueRanked.length - 1, to keep track of our position in the uniqueRanked array.
+  >  In this problem, we need to first remove the duplicates and sort them in descending order to obtain a unique and ranked leaderboard.
+Initialize a variable j=uniqueRanked.length - 1, to keep track of our position in the uniqueRanked array.
   >
   > For each item in the player's array, we check whether it is greater than the uniqueRanked[j], if yes, we decrement j until we find the right spot.
   >